scferro/scferro.github.io/_projects/(05) ml_robot_sorting.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/complex_gestures.gif" />

 The sensor communicates with the computer via Bluetooth.
-I created a ROS2 node to interface between the sensor and the ROS systems.
+I created a ROS 2 node to interface between the sensor and the ROS systems.
 The node publishes the sensors data to topics so it can be processed by the network_node for use in gesture predictions.

 ### Neural Networks for Gesture Control